Jonqora/Jonqora/README.md

 ### Hi, I'm Ellen!
 Here's a bit about me:

 💻 currently studying:
- - computer science at UBC in the BCS second-degree program
+ - `Computer Science` at UBC in the BCS second-degree program

 💼 currently working at:
- - Altus Assessments, doing an 8-month software internship as a full-stack web developer
+ - `Altus Assessments`, doing an 8-month software internship as a full-stack web developer

 🎓 previously, I've studied:
  - `Psychology` (B.Sc.
 2014); `Marketing` (M.Sc.
 2019)